oneapi-src/level-zero-spec/include/tools/PROG.md

 TODO: do we need any additional options, such as amount of space between instructions, or amount of register space to leave free?

-As an example, a tool could use API Tracing to inject this build flag on every ::xeModuleCreate API call that the tool wishes to instrument.
+As an example, a tool could use API Tracing to inject this build flag on each ::xeModuleCreate call that the tool wishes to instrument.
 In another example, a tool could recompile a Module using the build flag and use API Tracing to replace the application's Module handle with it's own.

-## Instrumentation
+### Instrumentation
-Once the module has been compiled with instrumentation enabled, a tool may use
-::xetModuleGetDebugInfo, ::xetModuleGetFunctionNames and ::xetFunctionGetProfileInfo in order to decode the application's instructions and register usage for every function in the module.
+Once the module has been compiled with instrumentation enabled, a tool may use ::xetModuleGetDebugInfo and ::xetFunctionGetProfileInfo in order to decode the application's instructions and register usage for each function in the module.

-A tool may use ::xeModuleGetGlobalPointer to retrieve the Host and device address of each function in the module, for direct instrumentation.
+A tool may use ::xeModuleGetFunctionPointer to retrieve the Host and device address of each function in the module, for direct instrumentation.
-If a tool requires additional functions to be used, it may create another module and use ::xeModuleGetGlobalPointer to call functions between modules.
+If a tool requires additional functions to be used, it may create another module and use ::xeModuleGetFunctionPointer to call functions between modules.

 TODO: this requires the tool to inject raw ISA; do we need a V-ISA alternative?

-### Profile Info
+#### Profile Info
 TODO: need a picture and write-up from GT-PIN/IGC team on how to use the profile info.

-## Execution
+### Execution
 If a tool requires changing the address of an application's function, then it should use API Tracing; for example,
-::xeModuleGetGlobalPointer, ::xeFunctionCreate, and all flavors of ::xeCommandListAppendLaunchFunction.
+::xeModuleGetFunctionPointer and all flavors of ::xeCommandListAppendLaunchFunction.

-# <a name="pin">Program Debug</a>
+# <a name="dbg">Program Debug</a>

 ## Introduction
+The program debug APIs provide tools a basic framework for inserting breakpoints and accessing register values of device programs, as they are executing on the device.

+(more details coming soon...)